CS-433/ml-project-2-ai-ron-team/README.md

 - DatabaseGuidelines.pdf : Project details provided by the lab

+- ML-powered Tool for assisted design of Buildings : our final report

 - my_dir : Contains Tuner Information for Hyperparameter Tuning for the Neural Networks